ilyasergey/YSC2229/_sources/week-11-bst.rst.txt

     in
     map_option (get_root t) (walk k) None

-In the absence of the abstract module signature, it is quite dangerous to return a node (node just its value), as one can break the BST properties, by checking its mutable components.
+In the absence of the abstract module signature, it is quite dangerous to return a node (not just `its value`), as one can break the BST properties, by messing with its mutable components (e.g., reference to left/right children).
 However, returning a node also simplifies the implementation of various testing and manipulation procedures, specifically, deletion of tree nodes.

 Tree Traversals
 ---------------